deepbas/DEEPAK-website/content/courses/stat220/github-in-stat-220.md

     using a username that incorporates your name (e.g., dbastola).
 Please use your Carleton email with this account.

+2. If you haven’t done so already, accept the invite to the class organization [DataScienceFall22](https://github.com/DataScienceFall22).
+This organization is where all course homework, activity files, and project repositories will live.

-2. Setup options in Git by running the following code chunk in your
+3. Setup options in Git by running the following code chunk in your
     console:

     ``` r